 For me HP was a life lesson (reinforcement of what I believed in), staying focused on my clients and team and by doing so, success will follow.
 Also to not act like the managers I worked with, they were not leaders, not involved, didn’t add value, didn’t facilitate or lead at all.
 Also to the people that always had an opinion or after the fact advice or comments that didn’t help.
 Being a non accountable useless bystander was common – the danger of large organizations.

 Today, I look back with no regrets since I was able to travel the world, meet and work with many great people.
 The most memorable moments are my trips to Sydney, Los Angeles, Munich, Miami and London.
-Being in Australia for a month before Christmas in 2005 (and again in 2010)and staying at the Marriott down by the Quay was an amazing experience – if I was a few years younger, I would have accepted the job offer to work there.
+Being in Australia for a month before Christmas in 2005 (and again in 2010) and staying at the Marriott down by the Quay was an amazing experience – if I was a few years younger, I would have accepted the job offer to work there.
 In Los Angeles in 2006 (and Burbank) we hung out at the Whiskey among other places on Sunset Blvd and in Burbank at PF Changs and Gordon Biersch.
 In Germany, both Munich (2008) and Stuttgart (2009) were fantastic trips, the scenery food and beer were great.
 In Miami (2005/06) hanging out with the Microsoft team on Lincoln Road and down by the beach (Mangos specifically).
 Working with some major companies and publishing several articles.
 Being a member of the Microsoft alliance team was a great experience since it gave me the international and corporate experience that was a key stepping stone in my career.

 Key lessons learned:

 - Hardware and services models conflict with each other – sales cycle, acumen and staffing to name a few.
-This is due to short transactional sales model.

 - Software and consulting models conflict with each other – there are services beyond product installation.
-Not quite the same as hardware but close.

 - Mangers that made their name selling servers are not effective managers in the services industry – different skills set and experience.